 Most population projections used as input to the IMAGE model have been adopted from published sources, such as data from the United Nations (UN, 2013) and projections by the International Institute for Applied Systems Analysis (IIASA) (Lutz and KC, 2010).
 Behind these numerical projections are economic, technical, educational and policy assumptions that determine the estimated future population as the net outcome of fertility and mortality, adjusted for migration flows.
-This has provided internally consistent, overall population scenarios on the basis of underlying demographic trends.
+This has provided internally consistent, overall population scenarios based on underlying demographic trends.

-In addition to total number of people, the population is broken down into gender, income classes, urban and rural, and educational level.
-These attributes are relevant for issues such as consumption preferences and patterns, and access to goods and services.
-Using a downscaling procedure (Van Vuuren et al., 2007b), national and regional population can be projected at grid level to account for trends in urbanisation and migration within countries and regions.
+In addition to the total number of people, the population is broken down into gender, income classes, urban and rural, and educational level.
+These attributes are relevant for issues such as consumer preferences and patterns, and access to goods and services.
+Using a downscaling procedure (Van Vuuren et al., 2007b), national and regional population can be projected at the grid level to account for trends in urbanisation and migration within countries and regions.

 At the most aggregated level, economic activity is described in terms of gross domestic product (GDP) per capita.
-Models outside the IMAGE 3.0 framework, such as the OECD ENV-Growth model, project long-term GDP growth based on developments in key production factors (e.g., capital, labour, natural resources), and the sector composition of the economy.
+Models outside the IMAGE 3.0 framework, such as the OECD ENV-Growth model, project long-term GDP growth based on developments in crucial production factors (e.g., capital, labour, natural resources), and the sector composition of the economy.
 The various components of GDP on the production side (in particular value added (VA) per sector) and expenditures (in particular private consumption) are estimated with more detailed models that take account of inter-sector linkages, own- and cross-price responses, and other factors Chateau et al., 2013.

 Policy and governance